Norwich Terrier

 These guys are always on high alert, and they’ll bark if anything suspicious comes near them or their family.
 But while they make great watchdogs (that big-dog-stuck-in-a-small-dog mentality really comes in handy here), pet parents should make every attempt to keep their Norwich Terrier’s barking in check from an early age.
 If not, it may become a nuisance as the pup grows into adulthood.

 Norwich Terriers seem to have a wanderlust gene and they are quite inquisitive as well.
 While these traits might be fine on their own, they can spell trouble when paired with the Norwich Terrier’s high prey drive.
-For these reasons, a fenced yard is crucial to prevent them chasing critters and ending up lost or in danger.
-When you’re not in an enclosed space, they should be on a leash or harness at all times.
+For these reasons, it’s crucial to host any off-leash playtime in fenced-in areas, to prevent them chasing critters and ending up lost or in danger.
+When you’re not in an enclosed space, they should be on a leash at all times.

 How to Care for a Norwich Terrier

 Taking good care of Norwich Terriers is not an especially complicated task.
-They should be brushed at least once a week, and like most dogs, paying attention to their dental health with regular brushing is important.
+They should be brushed at least once a week, and like most dogs, paying attention to their dental health with regular toothbrushing is important.
 These guys have plenty of energy, so some form of daily exercise is important as well.
-While they’re generally friendly and affectionate, their tough nature can lead them to be a bit bossy and even stubborn.
+While they’re generally friendly and affectionate, their tough nature can lead them to be a bit bossy.
 To keep some of those undesirable traits in check, training and socialization are crucial for your Norwich Terrier.

 Norwich Terrier Health

 • Tracheal Collapse: Often seen in small breeds, tracheal collapse is a common health issue in Norwich Terriers.
 This condition is caused by a weakening of the tracheal rings, which eventually flatten out and obstruct their airway.
-Some common symptoms of tracheal collapse include coughing that sounds like a honk, fainting and fatigue.
-Initially, tracheal collapse may be treated with steroids and cough suppressants.
-If medication fails to work, surgery will likely be the next step.
-Pet parents of smaller breeds like the Norwich Terrier would be advised to walk their dog with a harness rather than a collar to prevent tracheal collapse.
+Some common symptoms of tracheal collapse include coughing that sounds like a honk, trouble breathing, fainting and fatigue.
+Initially, tracheal collapse is typically treated medically but if it progresses or is severe, surgery may be needed.
+Pet parents of smaller breeds like the Norwich Terrier should be advised to walk their dog with a harness rather than a collar to help decrease pressure on the trachea.

 • Elongated Soft Palates: An elongated soft palate is another condition often seen in the Norwich Terrier breed.
 In this case, the soft palate is elongated, and it can potentially obstruct the dog’s airway and cause difficulty in breathing.
-An elongated soft palate can be uncomfortable for your dog, and the only treatment option is surgery to remove the excess palette.
+An elongated soft palate can be uncomfortable for your dog and, if severe enough, may require surgery.

 Norwich Terrier History